View Document Text

 confirmations; research related products and tools; consulting services;

-access to a trading desk serving the Adviser’s clients; access to block
+access to a trading desk serving the Advisor’s clients; access to block

 trading (which provides the ability to aggregate securities transactions for